 Where to buy Aluminium Hydroxide in Hong Kong?

-In Hong Kong, Aluminium Hydroxide is an over-the-counter medicine and can be purchased without a prescription from any retail outlet in Hong Kong.
+In Hong Kong, Aluminum Hydroxide is an over-the-counter medicine that can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 It can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 Disclaimer: our goal is to provide you with the most relevant drug information and common dosage for Hong Kong.
 This information does not constitute medical advice.
 For specific treatment recommendations and advice, always discuss with your doctor or pharmacist, and follow the instructions included with your specific medicine.